ipetrovski3/mentorship/ruby/exercises/luhn_algorithm.md

 ## Using tests

 Validate that:
-- single digit strings can not be valid
+- single digit strings can not be valid.
+Ex: '1'
-- a single zero is invalid
+- a single zero is invalid.
+Ex: '0'
-- a simple valid sin that remains valid if reversed
+- a simple valid sin that remains valid if reversed.
+Ex: '059'
-- a simple valid sin that becomes invalid if reversed
+- a simple valid sin that becomes invalid if reversed.
+Ex: '59'
-- a valid canadian sin
+- a valid canadian sin.
+Ex: '055 444 285'
-- invalid canadian sin
+- invalid canadian sin.
+Ex: '055 444 286'
-- invalid credit card
+- invalid credit card.
+Ex: '8273 1232 7352 0569'
-- valid number with an even number of digits
-- valid strings with a non digit included become invalid
+- valid strings with a non digit included become invalid.
+Ex: '055a 444 285'
-- valid strings with a non digit added at the end become invalid
+- valid strings with a non digit added at the end become invalid.
+Ex: '059a'
-- valid strings with punctuation included become invalid
+- valid strings with punctuation included become invalid.
+Ex: '055-444-285'
-- valid strings with symbols included become invalid
+- valid strings with symbols included become invalid.
+Ex: '055£ 444$ 285'
-- single zero with space is invalid
+- single zero with space is invalid.
+Ex: ' 0'
-- more than a single zero is valid
+- more than a single zero is valid.
+Ex: '0000 0'
-- input digit 9 is correctly converted to output digit 9
+- input digit 9 is correctly converted to output digit 9.
+Ex: '091'
-- strings with non digits is invalid
+- strings with non digits is invalid.
+Ex: ':9'